Homemade Caesar Salad Dressing Without Anchovies Recipe

 Adding the eggs, garlic, lemon and Worcestershire sauce to a bowl

 If you want to make this vegetarian, you can get plant-based Worcestershire sauce.
 Whisk all of this together until thoroughly combined.
+Then you can use it in my vegetarian Caesar salad!

 Now is when you need to be patient.
 Whisking constantly, very slowly pour in your oil.
-I recommend using a mixture of extra virgin olive oil and a neutral oil – this is because you will still get the olive oil state without using too much of the expensive oil.
+I recommend using a mixture of extra virgin olive oil and a neutral oil – this is because you will still get the olive oil taste without using too much of the expensive oil.

 Slowly adding the oil to the bowl